netxms/netxms-doc/admin/upgrade.rst

 Desktop Management Console:

  1. Download the latest version from http://www.netxms.org/download.
 You will need Linux installer(named nxmc-VERSION-linux-gtk-x86.tar.gz or nxmc-VERSION-linux-gtk-x64.tar.gz, for example nxmc-1.2.17-linux-gtk-x64.tar.gz).

  2. Extract and replace old management console with the new one.

     :command:`tar zxvf nxmc-VERSION-linux-gtk-x86.tar.gz -C /DIRECTORY`

- 3. Run nxmc file form extracted catalog.
+ 3. Run nxmc file from extracted catalog.

 Web Management Console:

   1. Download latest version of WAR file from Web Interface Binaries section http://www.netxms.org/download/ (named nxmc-VERSION.war, for example nxmc-1.2.17.war).

   2. Replace old WAR file with the new one.

 Upgrading on Red Hat, Fedora, CentOS or ScientificLinux
 =======================================================